In the shado

 For the screenshot functionality, theHarvester typically won’t output much to the console about this operation beyond a confirmation that screenshots are being taken and saved.
 Instead, the primary output will be the screenshots themselves, stored in the specified directory.
 Here’s what you might expect to see on your console:

-In the specified output_directory, you would find image files named after the domains they represent, showing the current state of the website as seen in a browser window.
+, you would find image files named after the domains they represent, showing the current state of the website as seen in a browser window.
 These images are particularly useful for visually verifying web properties, checking for defacement, or confirming the active web pages associated with the domain.

 Each screenshot file will be named uniquely to avoid overwrites and to ensure that each domain’s visual data is preserved separately.
 This method provides a quick visual reference for the state of each web domain at the time of the investigation.